-- Our scientifically-validated products, including our Protandim[®] product line, TrueScience[®] anti-aging skin care line, Petandim[TM] for Dogs, Axio[®] Smart Energy Drink mixes, PhysIQ[TM] Smart Weight Management System and Omega+, our sustainable fish oil supplement; - Our compensation plan and other sales initiatives; and - Our delivery of superior customer service.
+- Our products, including Protandim[®], our line of scientifically-validated dietary supplements, LifeVantage[®] Omega+ and ProBio dietary supplements, TrueScience[®], our line of skin and hair care products, Petandim[TM] for Dogs, our companion pet supplement formulated to combat oxidative stress in dogs, Axio[®], our Smart Energy Drink mixes, and PhysIQ[TM], our Smart Weight Management System; - · Our compensation plan and other sales initiatives; and - Our delivery of superior customer service.

 As a result, it is vital to our success that we leverage our product development resources to develop and introduce compelling and innovative products and provide opportunities for our independent distributors to sell these products in a variety of markets.
-We sell our products in the United States, Japan, Hong Kong, Australia, Canada, Mexico, Thailand, the United Kingdom, the Netherlands, Germany and Taiwan.
+We sell our products in the United States, Mexico, Japan, Australia, Hong Kong, Canada, Thailand, the United Kingdom, the Netherlands, Germany, Taiwan, Austria, Spain, Ireland and Belgium.
 We also sell our products in a number of countries to customers for personal consumption only.
 In addition, we sell our products in China through our e-commerce business model.
 Entering a new market requires a considerable amount of time, resources and continued support.
 If we are unable to properly support an existing or new market, our revenue growth may be negatively impacted.